 1. Apply insecticide to control insects in your lawn

 Spiders in your home appear because there’s plenty of food around the yard and lawn.
 As I’ve already pointed out, grass spiders and other types of spiders in your lawn live off insects.
-So, if you have plenty of insects in your lawn, you’ll have spiders crawling around as well.
+So, if you have plenty of insects on your lawn, you’ll have spiders crawling around as well.

 To get rid of spiders in your lawn, you want to control insects by applying an insecticide.

-Affiliate links and images pulled from the Amazon Product Advertising API on: 2023-06-04
+Affiliate links and images pulled from the Amazon Product Advertising API on: 2025-06-29

 2. Cut vegetation around your yard